lmorchard/pebbling-club/README.md

 - start each feature as a CLI command first, wherever possible
 - write tests mainly for tricky bits of logic, don't need 100% coverage
 - think about per-user sqlite databases for profile data?

+## development notes

+This project uses a Makefile to manage development tasks.
+Take a look in there for details.

+Ideally, running `make dev` should get you up and running with a development environment.
+That should install all python & node dependencies and then run the whole development stack including the server and Celery background job queue.